 Avocado oil is a lightweight oil that will easily penetrate your hair withour leaving it greasy or dense.
 Avocado oil will also penetrate through your skin or scalp easily keeping both your hair and scalp moisturized.

 When applying products or oils in your low porosity hair follow these guidelines

 - Only apply oils or products to your low porosity hair when its dump but not wet

 - Avoid applying products or oils excessively only apply as much as your hair needs

 - Using heating tools such as blow dryers can also make it easy for your low porosity hair to absorb oils.
 Heat will lift the hair cuticles making it easy for oil to penetrate between the hair cuticles.

 - The above oils are a good option to keep your low porosity hair moisturized

-Castor oil is not good for low porosity hair, it’s heavy weight which means it will not be able to penetrate through your hair cuticles and moisturize it.
+Castor oil is not ideal for low porosity hair, it is heavy weight which means it will not be able to penetrate through your hair cuticles and moisturize it.
 Its heaviness will also weigh down you low porosity hair.
 When choosing oils for your low porosity hair always consider oils that are lightweight as they will penetrate your hair cuticles and moisturize them from inside out.

 Using heat styling instruments or tools can help increase the permeability of the oils increasing the moisturizing effects.